isle-project/isle-editor/docusaurus/website/docs/revealer.md

 sidebar_label: Revealer
 ---

-An ISLE component that instructors may use to selectively reveal or hide children content to all users.
+An ISLE component that instructors may use to selectively reveal or hide children content to all students during class.

 ## Example